The Web address

 to trust and heed the wisdom and judgment of your wise Self and other

-Managers, rather than depend on the subselves of other people or each
+Managers, rather than depend on each other and the subselves of other people as we did as children.

-(a) being ruled by a
+being ruled by

-much of the time, and (b) what that
+much of the time, and what that

 means;